 - Wash your cast iron in hot water immediately after use.
 Due to concerns over bacteria, I recommend washing with soapy water – though there are many cast iron users who feel it’s best to stick to water only.
 Whichever route you choose, be sure not to scrub too vigorously, and take care not to submerge the pan in water.
 This could cause damage to the seasoning on the pan.

 - Store the pan with the lid off.
 To further protect against rusting, store your cookware with the lid off.
-Many cast iron users also recommending placing a paper towel inside the cookware to absorb any additional moisture - either in the pan or the surrounding environment - that may be present.
+Many cast iron users also recommending placing a paper towel inside the cookware to absorb any additional moisture that may be present in the pan or the surrounding environment.

 Cast Iron Maintenance Tips